akuker/adbuino/QuokkADB.md

  - `L` - Ghost types the busy LED status (ON/OFF) and saves the new status to flash and will be used when the board powers on again.
 This controls whether the LED blinks when accessing the ADB bus or remains off for light sensitive situations.

-## Programming
+## Flashing firmware updates
-The firmware version can be found by opening up a empty text document or program that allows typing.
+The firmware version can be found by opening up an empty text document or program that allows typing.
 Press `Ctrl + Shift + CapsLock + V` and the firmware version will be ghost typed.
 To change the firmware do the following:
 1. Disconnect the ADB ports, and the QuokkADB stack port on the QuokkADB